 include fact sheets, reports, training materials, assessment tools, public-education

 materials, legislative news, and Spanish-language materials.

-Topics: Healthy relationships, male role models, child exposure, dating violence, the workplace, reproductive health, sexual coercion, health care, home visiting,
+Topics: Healthy relationships, male role models, child exposure, dating violence, the workplace, reproductive health, reproductive coercion, health care, home visiting,

 immigrant women, international gender-based